lauras12/nek-client/README.md

 Trail Track is a Full-Stack mobile first responsive web application for all hikers alike!
 The user can create an account where he/she can save hikes into trails as a way to keep track of the various hikes the users does.

+Once logged in, new users should create a new hike and add different trails to each hike.
+Users can select the attributes, add detailed and personalized notes, and then save that trail as a specific type to each hike.

 ## WHY MAKE THIS APP?
-This app was inspried by being able to be a sort of online journal keeping of hikes.
+This app was inspired by being able to be a sort of online journal keeping of hikes.

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/k0FZwFZ/Trail-Track1.png" alt="Trail-Track1" border="0" width='400'></a>
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/wWLTg3d/Trail-Track2.png" alt="Trail-Track2" border="0" width='400'></a><br /><a target='_blank' href='https://imgbb.com/'></a><br />